-We have reviewed the consolidated balance sheet of Comstock Resources, Inc. and subsidiaries (the Company) as of September 30, 2009, and the related consolidated statements of operations for the three- and nine-month periods ended September 30, 2009 and 2008, the consolidated statement of stockholders' equity and comprehensive income (loss) for the nine months ended September 30, 2009, and the consolidated statements of cash flows for the nine months ended September 30, 2009, and the consolidated statements of cash flows for the nine months ended September 30, 2009, and the company's management.
+We have reviewed the consolidated balance sheet of Comstock Resources, Inc. and subsidiaries (the Company) as of September 30, 2009, and the related consolidated statements of operations for the three- and nine-month periods ended September 30, 2009 and 2008, the consolidated statement of stockholders' equity and comprehensive income (loss) for the nine months ended September 30, 2009, and the consolidated statements of cash flows for the nine months ended September 30, 2009 and 2008.
+These financial statements are the responsibility of the Company's management.